iAmMe27/WoD/CommonIssues.md

   3. Your hardware doesn't meet the minimum recommended specs.

 If you genuinely have followed the above steps then ensure the following:
-  1. When setting the pagefile up, you have enough space left on the selected SSD for Windows to allocate the full pagefile size - not having the 20 to 40GB free on the SSD is the same as not having a big enough pagefile in the first place.
+  1. When setting the pagefile up, ensure you have enough space left on the selected SSD for Windows to allocate the full pagefile size - not having the 20 to 40GB free on the SSD is the same as not having a big enough pagefile in the first place.
   2. You have added your entire WoD installation folder to your antivirus exceptions/allow list - you want the whole folder, not just the Mod Organizer exe.
   3. You have your motherboards XMP/DOCP/EXPO setting switch on - without this setting on, your RAM will be running at the default 2400MHz standard, not the speed you paid for.
 Enabling this will give a good boost in performance across everything you do but especially games.
 Of course, not all RAM is capable of clocking higher than the standard 2400MHz but most "gaming" prebuilts and "gaming" level RAM should clock higher if allowed.